There are approximately 85 Indian Rupees (₹) to a pound and 65 to a US Dollar. Rupees are circulated in notes of 10, 20, 50, 100, 500 and 2000.

 All our vehicles are scrupulously maintained and are fitted with standard safety features (airbags, seat-belts etc).

 The free baggage allowance on domestic flights in India is 15kg per person for checked in luggage, and 7kg per person for hand luggage.
 However, if you think that you’ll be carrying more, you can purchase additional allowance at the time of check-in (it’s approximately ₹250 per additional kg).
+The allowance can be shared amongst those travelling on the same ticket together, provided that no single piece exceeds 32kg.

 The voltage in India is 220 Volts, alternating at 50 cycles per second.
 Therefore, if you wish to use any electronic devices from the United States or any country with 110 Volt currency, you’ll need a voltage converter and plug adapter.
 People coming from countries with 230 Volt currency (such as Australia, Europe, and the UK) only require a plug adapter for their appliances.